 India temporarily suspends flights from UK amidst new coronavirus strain

-New Delhi, Dec 21: India has decided to temporarily suspend all flights frothy United Kingdom amidst the new coronavirus strain.
+New Delhi, Dec 21: India has decided to temporarily suspend all flights from United Kingdom amidst the new coronavirus strain.

 The Ministry of Civil Aviation that flights from the UK to India shall remain suspended until 11.59 am on December 31.
-The suspension will come into effect from December 22 from 23.59 hours.
+The suspension will come into effect from December 22 at 23.59 hours.

 As a measure of abundant precaution, passengers arriving from UK in all transit flights (flights that have taken off or flights which are reaching India before 22nd Dec at 11.59 pm) should be subject to mandatory RT-PCR test on arrival at airports, the Ministry of Civil Aviation said.